Jan-van-Waaij/Charon.jl/docs/src/reference.md

 * `τCrange` vector of τC values.
 Subtype of AbstractVector{<:Real}.
 All values should be non-negative.
 * `τArange` vector of τA values.
 Subtype of AbstractVector{<:Real}.
 All values should be non-negative.
 * `ϵrange` vector of ϵ values.
 Is a subtype of AbstractVector{<:Real}.
 All values should be non-negative and smaller than 0.5.
 * `coverages` a vector with coverages = ancestral reads + derived reads.
 Is a subtype of `AbstractVector{<:Integer}`.
-All coverages should be non-negative integers, and at least one should be positive.
+All coverages should be non-negative integers, and at least one should be positive, with corresponding frequency strictly between 0 and 1.
 * `uniquecoverages` should be equal to `unique(coverages)`.
 * `derivedreads` a vector of derived reads.
 Is a subtype of `AbstractVector{<:Integer}`.
 All elements of the vector should be non-negative integers.
 * `frequencies` a vector of frequencies.
 Is a subtype of AbstractVector{<:Real}.
 Each frequency is between 0.0 and 1.0.
 At least one frequency should be strictly between 0.0 and 1.0 with corresponding positive coverage.